PVirie/thinking/README.md

 ## Run experiments

--   `./run_manual.sh` The program will automatically random graph and train the parameter.
+-   `./run_manual.sh {path to file}` The program will automatically random graph and train the parameter.
 If you want to retrain the parameter, you can run simply delete the weight direction in `./artifacts`.
--   For VSCode, launch `Docker: Python - GPU` configuration.
-(Docker: Python - NOGPU) for no gpu environment.
+-   For VSCode, launch `Python - Current file in gpu docker` configuration. `Python - Current file in cpu docker` for no gpu environment.

 ## To do